a15lam/PT-IoT/Socket/README.md

     #define OTA_PASS "secret"
     #define AP_PASS "secret"
+    #define MQTT_BROKER "mqtt.example.com"
+	#define MQTT_PORT 1883
+	#define MQTT_USER "username"
+	#define MQTT_PASS "password"

-Or alternatively, comment out line 13: <code>#include <Credential.h></code> and define the two passwords above in the code.
+Or alternatively, comment out line 14: <code>#include <Credential.h></code> and define the configuration above in the code.
 The <code>OTA_PASS</code> is the password for performing Over The Air (WiFi) firmware update.
 And <code>AP_PASS</code> is the password for connecting to the device in AP mode and configure it to connect to your WiFi SSID.
+Rest of the configurations are self-explanatory.

 Make necessary changes for PIN assignment, compile, and flash onto your device using Arduino IDE.